gcameron00/add-strava/README.md

 # Workouts — a Strava dashboard mini-site

 A small personal mini-site that turns [Strava](https://www.strava.com) activity into an at-a-glance training dashboard.
-Intended to live at something like `workouts.mysite.com`.
+Lives at `workouts.gcameron.com`.

 Built as **static HTML, CSS and vanilla JavaScript — no framework, no build step** — and hosted on **Cloudflare Pages**.
-The live Strava integration will run on a **Cloudflare Worker** so that API tokens never reach the browser.
+The live Strava integration runs on a **Cloudflare Pages Function** so that API tokens never reach the browser.

 > **Status:** live.
 The dashboard, activities feed and gear list are powered by
 > real Strava data via a Cloudflare Pages Function.
 See